 The Firm calculates its overall "K-factor" capital requirement on a continuous basis as the sum of the "K-factor requirements" grouped in three categories: Risk-to-Client (RtC), Risk-to-Market (RtM) and Risk-to-Firm (RtF), in accordance with MIFIDPRU 4.6 of the FCA Handbook and IFPR. (and as described in further detail in Section 3).
-The total K-Factors as at 31st December 2022 amounted to £9,069K.
+The total K-Factors as of 31st December 2023 amounted to \$8,524K.

-Table 4 breaks down the Pillar I minimum capital requirement that the Firm was required to hold as of 31st of December 2022.
+Table 4 breaks down the Pillar I minimum capital requirement that the Firm was required to hold as of 31st of December 2023.